uw-cmg/MAST/MAST/doc/source/8_0_2_gbdiff.rst

 `Look for a new version in late 2014 <https://materialshub.org/resources/gbdiff>`_

-* Source code is in MAST/utility/gbdiff
+* You must download and unzip the MAST tar.gz file from https://github.com/uw-cmg/MAST/releases in order to access the source code, which is in MAST/utility/gbdiff, and will likely need to be recompiled for your machine.

 This tool calculates the effective diffusivity in a grain boundary network represented by a three-dimensional Voronoi diagram.
 Two types of grain boundaries with different diffusivities are randomly distributed in the domain.